-I absolutely love how well the light reflects on my Cranberry glass Collection.
+I absolutely love how well the light reflects on my Cranberry Glass Collection.

 Frequently Asked Questions

-Cranberry glass is easily identified by the color.
+Cranberry glass is easily identified by its color.
 When looking on Etsy or eBay, true vintage cranberry glass usually is identified by a brand such as Vintage Pilgrim Glass or delineates a circa timeline.

 Cranberry glass is created by adding gold chloride to hot molten glass creating shades from deep cranberry to light pink.

-Ombre is a french word defined as “shadow” or “shade.”
-The word ombre has been embraced for hair color, nail art, baking, decorating and graphic design as the blending of one color hue to another, usually moving shades from light to dark.
+Ombre is a French word defined as “shadow” or “shade.”
+The word ombre has been embraced for hair color, nail art, baking, decorating, and graphic design as the blending of one color hue to another, usually moving shades from light to dark.

 Links to the Items Similar to Those in This Post

 Some of My Favorite Colored Glassware